gohugoio/hugoThemes/README.md

 The demo of your theme will be available in a sub-directory of the Hugo Themes website.

+- If you choose to use relative URLs in your template you need to quote them.
+- In style tags you will need to use absolute URLs for the linked assets to be served properly.
-- You need to create absolute paths in the templates for the theme's assets, by using either the `absURL` function or `.Permalink`.
-Also make sure not to use a forward slash `/` in the beginning of a PATH, because Hugo will turn it into a relative URL and the `absURL` function will have no effect.
+- Make sure not to use a forward slash `/` in the beginning of a `URL`, because it will point to the host root.
+Your theme's demo will be available in a subdirectory of the Hugo website and in this scenario Hugo will not generate the correct `URL` for theme assets.

 ## Testing a theme with the Hugo Themes website Build Script